 Not all jobs are advertised - to find these hidden roles you'll need to write a speculative application to a company you're interested in working for.
 Being proactive in this way can give you access to a much wider variety of roles and increase your chances of success in the competitive job market.
-A speculative application is when the job seeker conducts research and directly contacts a company they wish to work for to see if there are any employment opportunities, such as a full-time job, an internship or work experience, despite the fact that these roles are not advertised.
+A speculative application is when the job seeker conducts research and directly contacts a company they will be used for the cap if there are apply apply apply and the probability of the p they wish to work for to see if there are any employment opportunities, such as a full-time job, an internship or work experience, despite the fact that these roles are not advertised.
 This involves sending a speculative application cover letter and a CV.
-Although jobs are advertised in many ways, this is just one of the job-hunting strategies used to find employment, especially in certain fields such as the creative sector and charities.
+Although jobs are advertised in many ways, this is just one of the job-hunting strategies used to find employment, and is particularly useful for hospitality.